s7u512/NSSO-77-SAS/00_Instructions.md

 You are done.
 The outputs will be generated in the Output folder.

 You can of course change the folder structure to your liking so long as you make appropriate changes to the scripts as well.

+If you have data in other formats, read [these instructions](https://github.com/s7u512/NSSO-77-SAS/blob/main/New_Format_Instructions.md) for some help on how to modify these scripts to suit that.

 Thanks for reading.
 Please [reach out](https://twitter.com/all_awry) if the instructions are not clear enough.
 Feel free to [open an issue](https://github.com/s7u512/NSSO-77-SAS/issues/new) if you come across any.